 - 1. Once a SPOT is deployed, keep all magnets away from the reset position.
-Even though it takes two specifically timed swipes of the magnet to change modes, it is still a good idea to keep magnets away just in case. - 2.
+Even though it takes two specifically timed swipes of the magnet to change modes, it is still recommended to keep magnets away just in case. - 2.
 Fine-grade sandpaper can be used to clean wet/dry sensors.
 Before deploying, ensure the wet/dry sensors are clean and free of any residual epoxy, tape residue or other contaminants.
 If the wet/dry sensors are covered, it will reduce the SPOT ability to determine wet and dry. - 3.
-If traveling on a commercial carrier with your SPOT tags: - We recommend you place the tags in Stop mode so they are not transmitting. - We suggest carrying a copy of your invoice or our product literature identifying the tag as a scientific research instrument. - 4.
-We highly recommend that a laptop with Tag Agent and USB driver installed and a Wildlife Computers USB communications cable are brought to the field location so that communication with the tag is possible onsite if necessary.
+If traveling on a commercial carrier with your SPOT tags: - We recommend you place the tags in Stop Mode, so they are not transmitting. - We suggest carrying a copy of your invoice or our product literature identifying the tag as a scientific research instrument. - 4.
+We strongly advise bringing a laptop with Tag Agent and the USB driver installed, as well as a Wildlife Computers USB communications cable to the field location to ensure onsite communication with the tag, if needed.